ljl0012/ExtractingBuildingByMMSeg/README.md

 # ExtractingBuildingByMMSeg
 This repository is for Competition for ML_data class.
 Based on mmsegmentatoin,mainly using swin transformer to completed the competition.

 Two ways of training are provided here, non-distributed and distributed training.
-If you want to use non-distributed training, you can directly check the code in [test.py](/mine/test.py) to train and predict.
+If you want to use non-distributed training, you can directly check the code in [train.py](/mine/train.py) to train.

 If you want to use distributed training on a linux server, you can do the following： First make dist_train.sh available under linux